Assault and Battery Case Dismissed in Felony Armed Robbery Plea Deal

 Sadly, cyclists wrestle with massive inconsistencies in our legal system as we documented in our 10 Legal Barriers poster and also recently presented at the League of American Bicyclist’s National Bike Summit in Washington D.C.

-The cycling community needs to record and remember these incidents and use them as legal precedents.
+The cycling community needs to record and remember these incidents, using tools such as our free Incident Management System, to create legal precedents that can be leveraged by all cyclists.
 We fought hard to get CHP to stop rejecting cyclists’ incident reports, even when accompanied by irrefutable cyclist video evidence, because they did not “On View” (personally witness) every incident that did not involve a collision.
 We are sadly not surprised that other police departments still reject cyclists’ incident reports for the very same reason.
 The Houston Police Department still states that they have to “On View” all incidents not involving a collision.

 The recent Governor’s Highway Safety Association report said the number one reason cyclists do not ride is fear of cycling on the road, and that enforcement is key to making our roads safe for cyclists.
 The Federal Highway Administration research documented that up to 60% of motor vehicle – bicycle collisions resulting in emergency room visits are not reported to police.
 Cyclists need law enforcement to publicly state their commitment to cycling safety and to provide consistency in law enforcement.